More at rubyonrails.org:

 For namespaced controllers you can use the directory notation.
 For example:

 Only the directory notation is supported.
-Specifying the controller with Ruby constant notation (e.g. controller: 'Admin::UserPermissions') can lead to routing problems and results in a warning.
+Specifying the controller with Ruby constant notation (e.g. controller: 'Admin::UserPermissions') is not supported.

 You can use the :constraints option to specify a required format on the implicit id.
 For example: